Film Production | TV Development | Creative Mentorship | Media Literacy | Creative Education Australia

 TRIPLE AXEL CREATIVE PROGRAM

 β€œAnd I realise.
-What I can DO.
-I can push back as much as I can, so Jewish creatives can be free to create. β€œ
+What I CAN do - I can push back as much as I can, so Jewish creatives can be free to create. β€œ

 - Adam Krongold